Stanley decompositions of modules of covariants: Introduction

 \subsection{Modules of covariants}

+Modules of covariants are generalizations of invariant rings, and (under different terminology) played a key role in 19th-century classical invariant theory.
 Let $H$ be a complex reductive group, and let $W$ and $U$ be finite-dimensional representations of $H$.
-Then $(\C[W] \otimes U)^H$ can be viewed as the space of all $H$-equivariant polynomial functions $W \longrightarrow U$.
-This space is called the \emph{module of covariants} for $W$ of type $U$.
-It is a module over the ring of invariants $\C[W]^H$ via multiplication of functions.
-(In fact, $\C[W]^H$ is itself the module of covariants of trivial type.)
-In this paper, for the most part, we consider the three classical groups arising in Howe's reductive dual pair setting, acting on an arbitrary number of vectors and covectors.
-(This is the setting for Weyl's fundamental theorems of classical invariant theory.)
-Thus $H$ will be either the general linear group $\GL(V)$ acting on $W = V^{*p} \oplus V^q$, or the symplectic group $\Sp(V)$ or orthogonal group $\O(V)$ acting on $W = V^n$.
+The \emph{module of covariants} for $W$ of type $U$ is the space of all $H$-equivariant polynomial functions $\phi: W \longrightarrow U$.
+It is a module over the ring of invariants $\C[W]^H$ via multiplication of functions; in fact, $\C[W]^H$ is itself the module of covariants of trivial type.
+In this paper, for the most part, we consider the case where $H$ is a classical group $\GL(V)$, $\O(V)$, or $\Sp(V)$, and $W$ is a direct sum of arbitrarily many copies of $V$ and $V^*$, and $U$ is an arbitrary rational representation of $H$.
+This setting is the framework for Weyl's fundamental theorems of classical invariant theory~\cite{Weyl}.